linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ### GDELT’s Coding System: CAMEO Codes

 The CAMEO code is the center of GDELT data analysis.
 CAMEO, which stands for <a href="https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations" target="_blank">Conflict and Mediation Event Observations</a>, is a coding framework used to support the study of political and violent events.
-After passing through a series of extractors and machine learning algorithms, each news story is asigned a CAMEO code, geoinferenced location, and a series of other metadata tags for analysis.
+After passing through a series of extractors and machine learning algorithms, each news story is assigned a CAMEO code, geoinferenced location, and a series of other metadata tags for analysis.
 As its quite possible for a single news story to cover multiple topics (e.g. US President speech on multiple issues), it's possible for a single news story to have multiple CAMEO codes and GDELT entries.
 CAMEO codes, along with other parsed values in the GDELT record, can be used to filter and categorize news content.
 We can subsequently use this filtering pipeline to automatically monitor news at the city, state, or country level on multiple topics across the globe.
 The coding system is pretty extensive with codes for diplomatic, military, societal, criminal, and economic events or actors.
 For example, to track all news on mass killings in Kigali, Rwanda, we only need to filter on CAMEO code ‘202’ and the geonames feature identifier (feature ID) for Kigali, ‘-2181358’ .<br><br>

 For all of GDELT’s strengths, it would be intellectually dishonest for me to ignore the reported weaknesses.
 To see what others have identified as strengths and weaknesses, see M.D.
 Ward et al’s Comparing GDELT and ICEWS Event Data.
 One oft cited weakness is duplicates; we’ll introduce a quick fix to reduce duplicates when analyzing a specific CAMEO event code.<br><br>